 The hybrid church goes by many names: digital church, metachurch, omnichannel church, or even “phygital” church.
 All these terms are used to describe a church experience that blends the physical and digital worlds together for a seamless worship experience.

 It’s an approach that fully engages people in your community without necessarily requiring them to step inside a physical building every week.
-With a hybrid church, you can include people who are housebound, sick, on vacation, far from your physical campus, and so much more.
+With a hybrid church service, you can include people who are hearing impaired, housebound, sick, on vacation, far from your physical campus, and so much more.

-Whether you’re just getting started with online campuses or you’re ready to jump into the metaverse, we’ve got some strategies to help make a hybrid model even more effective for your church.
+Whether you’re just getting started with your digital church experience or you’re ready to take it to the next-level, we’ve got some strategies to help make your hybrid church model even more effective.

 5 ways to effectively run a hybrid church